Sparrowium/Documentation/Computer Science/Theoretical Disciplines/Programming Language Theory and Program Semantics/Languages/HTML.md

 - `<meta>` Tag: Meta tags are text snippets in the form of data that depict the content of your page.
 Their value do not emerge on the web page you create but  can be seen in the source code of your HTML page.
 Meta tags act as small content descriptors that allow you to convey to search engines what your web page is about and what keywords it contains It is to be noted that the HTML `<meta>` tag comes within the `<head>` tag.
 	`<meta> ... </meta>`

 - `<body>` Tag: Defines the main content of an HTML document.
 It encloses all of the content displayed in the web browser when the page is loaded, including text, images, links, and other HTML elements.
-It can also have HTML Attributes ([[#^3881c6]].)
+It can also have HTML Attributes.
 	`<body> ... </body>`

 - `<hn>` Tag: These tags are used to create headings and subheadings in an HTML document ranging from 1 -> 6.
 The headings are hierarchical, with the main heading being the largest and the subheadings getting progressively smaller.